-Marginal cost can define as “the cost added by producing one new unit of a product.
+This cost can define as “the cost added by producing one new unit of a product.
 “This process allowed us to increase expenditures without tolerating the total price during production.

 Meaning of Marginal cost

-Importance of marginal cost
+Importance of Marginal Cost

-Features of Marginal Costing
+Features of Marginal Cost

 - Marginal costing is used to regulate the minimal cost and the effect of variable costs on output production.